robotmay/photographer-io/app/views/pages/terms_of_service.md

 In no event will the Company, or its suppliers or licensors, be liable with respect to any subject matter of this agreement under any contract, negligence, strict liability or other legal or equitable theory for: (i) any special, incidental or consequential damages; (ii) the cost of procurement for substitute services; (iii) for interruption of use or loss or corruption of data; or (iv) for any amounts that exceed the fees paid by you to the Company under this agreement during the twelve (12) month period prior to the cause of action.
 The Company shall have no liability for any failure or delay due to matters beyond their reasonable control.
 The foregoing shall not apply to the extent prohibited by applicable law.

 ### General Representation and Warranty
-You represent and warrant that (i) your use of the Website will be in strict accordance with the Company Privacy Policy, with this Agreement and with all applicable laws and regulations (including without limitation any local laws or regulations in your country, state, city, or other governmental area, regarding online conduct and acceptable content, and including all applicable laws regarding the transmission of technical data exported from the United Kingdom or the country in which you reside) and (ii) your use of the Site will not infringe or misappropriate the intellectual property rights of any third party.
+You represent and warrant that (i) your use of the Website will be in strict accordance with the Company's [Privacy Policy](https://www.iubenda.com/privacy-policy/288645), with this Agreement, and with all applicable laws and regulations (including any local laws or regulations in your country, state, city, or other governmental area, regarding online conduct and acceptable content, and including all applicable laws regarding the transmission of technical data exported from the United Kingdom or the country in which you reside) and (ii) your use of the Site will not infringe or misappropriate the intellectual property rights of any third party.

 ### Indemnification
-You agree to indemnify and hold harmless the Company, its contractors, and its licensors, and their respective directors, officers, employees and agents from and against any and all claims and expenses, including legal fees, arising out of your use of the Website, including but not limited to your violation of this Agreement.
+You agree to indemnify and hold harmless the Company, its contractors, and its licensors, and their respective directors, officers, employees and agents from and against any and all claims and expenses, including legal fees, arising out of your use of the Website.

 ### License
 These terms are adapted in part from that of WordPress.com, licensed under the Creative Commons ShareAlike license.
 You may reuse or adapt these terms under the same license.